Poultry Policy: Keeping poultry on allotments is permitted, so long as the

 behaviour.

-*The henhouse should be minimum size of 2 sq feet per chicken, with
+*The henhouse should be minimum size of 2 sq feet per bird, with a

 * Clean dry bedding, best are wood shavings or straw